Generalizable neural-network parameterization of mesoscale eddies in idealized and global ocean models: Results

 \subsubsection{Idealized configuration NeverWorld2}

-We first consider an idealized adiabatic ocean configuration NeverWorld2 (NW2, \citeA{marques2022neverworld2}), which generates various circulation patterns similar to the global ocean but allows us to isolate the effect of mesoscale eddies.
+We first consider an idealized adiabatic ocean configuration NW2, which generates various circulation patterns similar to the global ocean but allows us to isolate the effect of mesoscale eddies.
 Our goal is to show that the impact of the ANN parameterization on the flow is similar to that of increasing the horizontal resolution.

-The NW2 configuration is based on the stacked shallow water equations with 15 fluid layers.
-The configuration includes an idealized Southern Ocean with a reentrant channel and an idealized Mid-Atlantic Ridge spanning both hemispheres.
-The circulation is driven by a steady wind forcing and consists of an idealized Antarctic Circumpolar Current (ACC), and Gyres circulation.
-We initialize coarse simulations at rest, and run for $30000$ days, similar to \citeA{marques2022neverworld2} and \citeA{perezhogin2024stable}.

-Mesoscale eddies extract available potential energy (APE) from the mean flow, which is then converted into the eddy kinetic energy (EKE) \cite{salmon1980baroclinic}.
+Mesoscale eddies extract available potential energy, APE$=\frac{\rho}{2} \sum_k g_k' ( \eta_k^2 - (\eta^{\mathrm{ref}}_k)^2 )$, from the mean flow, which is then converted into the eddy kinetic energy, EKE$=\frac{\rho}{2}(\overline{|\mathbf{u}^2|}^t-|\overline{\mathbf{u}}^t|^2)$ \cite{salmon1980baroclinic}.
+Here, $\overline{(\cdot)}^t$ is the temporal averaging, $\rho$ is the density, $g'_k$ is the reduced gravity of $k$-th isopycnal interface, $\eta_k$ is the interface height and $\eta^{\mathrm{ref}}_k$ is the state of rest with flat isopycnals.
 At an eddy-permitting resolution ($1/4^\circ$), this energy pathway is partially unresolved \cite{jansen2014parameterizing, mana2014toward, juricke2019ocean, loose2023diagnosing}.
 As a result, the coarse ocean model has too low EKE and too large APE when compared to the filtered and coarse-grained high-resolution simulation, denoted as $\overline{1/32^\circ}$ (Figure \ref{fig:online-1}(a,c)).
 However, Figure \ref{fig:online-1}(a) suggests that the missing eddies can be nominally resolved on the coarse grid.
-Traditional backscatter parameterizations are designed to directly reduce this EKE bias by energizing the resolved eddies \cite{jansen2014parameterizing}.
-More energetic eddies extract more APE via enhanced turbulent mixing \cite{yankovsky2024}.
+Traditional backscatter parameterizations are designed to directly reduce this EKE bias by energizing the resolved eddies, resulting in additional extraction of APE \cite{jansen2014parameterizing, yankovsky2024}.